robayedavies/pipeline/_episodes/text-lesson_1.md

 ---
 title: Discussion time
-teaching: 10
+teaching: null
-exercises: 20
+exercises: null
-duration: null
+duration: 15
 summary: We co-write a list of workflow pipeline stages.
 questions:
   - What does each stage comprise?